 All adverse events occurring in at least 5% of patients, and their disutilities, were included in the analysis.
 In addition, fatigue was included even when it did not reach an incidence of 3%, as it had a larger impact on patient utility.
-Adverse events were assumed to last for 8 hours.
+Adverse events were assumed to last for eight hours.
 Discontinuation due to adverse events was also included in the analysis.
+Table 4.6 shows the adverse events, frequencies, and disutilities used in the model.